ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 for quick analysis and plotting using common R packages such as ggplot2 [@wickham2009].

-For our example simulation, the relative error in SSB over time is, as expected, lower when the true value of $M$ is specified rather than estimated (Figure 2, top panels E0 vs. E1).
+For our example simulation, the relative error in spawning stock biomass (SSB) over time is, as expected, lower when the true value of $M$ is specified rather than estimated (Figure 2, top panels E0 vs. E1).
-Furthermore, lower precision on the research survey index of abundance results in greater relative error in SSB in recent years (Figure 2, top panels D0 vs. D1), and greater relative error of terminal-year depletion and $F$, but not SSB~MSY~ or $M$ (Figure 2, lower panels).
+Furthermore, lower precision on the research survey index of abundance results in greater relative error in SSB in recent years (Figure 2, top panels D0 vs. D1), and greater relative error of terminal-year depletion and F, but not SSB at maximum sustainable yield, or $M$ (Figure 2, lower panels).

 # How ss3sim complements other simulation software